 Among those watching Jesus with astonishment from below, the person in the middle full of faith, sticks out his long finger pointing to the Lord.
 Such a finger I had seen before.
 In the Isenheim altarpiece painted by Matthias Grünewald, John the Baptist points his longish finger at the Lamb of God.
 The Isenheim retable is on display at the Museum in Colmar near Freiburg.

 The tympanum at the church shows Christ teaching the correct faith.
 Sitting in a mandorla, he is surrounded by the four evangelists.
 In the lower part, the tympanum from left to right tells the church's patron's story.

 In 353, although still a married man, Hilary was unanimously elected bishop of Poitiers.
 At that time, Arianism was threatening to take over the Western Church.
 Settling the disagreement between the Catholics and the heretics was a tough challenge for Hilary.
 One of his first steps was to secure the ex-communication of prominent Arians.
 However, their supporters banished Hilary from Gaul.
-After four years in exile spent in Phrygia, Hilary came back and extended his fight against Arianism into northern Italy.
-When Hilary impeached as a heretic Bishop Auxentius of Milan, a man high in the imperial favor, Auxentius fought back, and Hilary fell into disgrace.
+After four years in exile in Phrygia, Hilary returned and extended his fight against Arianism into northern Italy.
+When Hilary was impeached as a heretic, Bishop Auxentius of Milan, a man high in the imperial favor, Auxentius fought back, and Hilary fell into disgrace.

 It was all in vain.
 Bishop Auxentius was struck by a shameful death.
 Lacking good bowel movement and being constipated, he pressed too hard and suffered a stroke, a medical phenomenon already known at the time.
 His soul is conventionally depicted as a small person escaping his mouth with the devil taking it immediately.

 Post a Comment